skellis46/finger-pointing-moon/case-for-support.md

 I have been an artist for 30 years, and an artist in the academy for 20 years.
 In this time, I have pursued and developed individual research practices that have led to small-scale and intimate outcomes.
 I recognise that my attention -- and perhaps ambition -- has been mostly inward and personal.

+>This also means getting rid of the age-old thinking about Erkenntnistheorie as being about an I, an ego, a subject that tries to cast a theoretical net over an object.
+Instead, let us be a little bit more humble and see the experimenting subject as engaged in an activity that has, to put it in Ian Hacking’s (1983,150) words, "a life of its own," and one that is in need of many good eyes to see and many good ears to hear.
+Let us get rid of what could be called the tyranny of the subject.[Rheinberger in @rheinberger_forming_2013 p.199]

-The research component of _Finger Pointing Moon_ seeks to develop a new line of epistemic inquiry in practice-research by employing an experimental shift towards empiricism by which to test the boundaries of findings and claims in practice-research.
-The project's development plan is to use this new line of inquiry as a means to radically change my previously inward focus by developing a series of outward-facing communications-based activities that will test and improve my communication and advocacy skills beyond and within the academy.
-In order for practice-research to be more widely acknowledged beyond its own disciplinary fields, it is "necessary to consider and adhere to the demands of the larger academic community".[@biggs_eight_2008 p.15]
+In order for practice-research to be more widely acknowledged beyond its own disciplinary fields, it is "necessary to consider and adhere to the demands of the larger academic community".[@biggs_eight_2008 p.15] The research component of _Finger Pointing Moon_ seeks to develop a new line of epistemic inquiry in practice-research by employing an experimental shift towards empiricism by which to test the boundaries of findings and claims in practice-research.
+The project's development plan is to use this new line of inquiry as a means to radically change my previously inward focus by developing a series of outward-facing activities that will test and improve my communication and advocacy skills beyond and within the academy.

 The development plan will help me acquire four new capabilities that will enhance my role within practice-research, and significantly develop the influence and importance of my research: 1) to communicate and contextualise niche and complex ideas about fundamental epistemics of practice-research beyond the field and also to the wider public; 2) to demonstrate leadership in methodological advances in practice-research; 3) to develop and support a broad cross-disciplinary community of active artist-scholars; and 4) to create a range of collaborative opportunities with academic and non-academic stake-holders within and and outside of dance and the performing arts.

 These four capabilities will be developed through four bold and innovative activities:

 _1. Unforgettable_

-This will be based on a practice of gathering and sharing community experiences of dance and movement.
+This will be an exhibition of materials based on a practice of gathering and sharing the community's experiences of dance and movement.
+Artists, scholars and audiences from around the world will send a written note or letter that describes a single unforgettable moment or experience of dance or dancing.
+These documents will be collated and organised into a small-scale exhibition to be presented by project partners at various spaces around the world.

+How is this a reseacher-development activity?

 - inspiring creativity in other researchers
 - wider impact
 - new research partnerships and collaborations
-- unforgettable: gathering and sharing of community experience
-    + invite and collect notes and letters from scholars, artists and wider public about first-hand "unforgettable" memories of dance
-    +
-    + catalogue these collected letters and responses into various kinds of works, responses, years, etc
     + understanding language of experience / expression
     +
     + relationship of memory to our sense of knowing --
-    + cataloguing process will result in a small-scale exhibition to be presented at various performance spaces around the world [output]

-un/knowing body
+_2. The Un/knowable Body_ (Knowledge of Body??)

 - gathering then extending this work into the community
 - state how these relate to the research (epistemics)
 - fostering interdisciplinary research involving your field